davidnato/PharmGrow/README.md

 # Sales-tracker
-This system will help bussiness holders to track their sales
+This system will help bussiness holders to track their sales.